 The quirky hillside town is a mix of military cadets, horse carriages & colonial mansions – a few of the interesting things to do in Pyin Oo Lwin!

-Save the best for last at Bagan, the largest grouping of ancient temples in Asia.
+Save the best for last on your Myanmar itinerary at Bagan, the largest grouping of ancient temples in Asia.

 During the height of the Pagan kingdom, there were over 10,000 Buddhist temples and pagodas at the site.

 These days, between 2,000-4,000 temples remain standing, spread out over a 42 km square plain – the best way to get around Bagan by e-bike!